TASAWAR CURATORIAL STUDIOS

 Engaging with the art of curating

 TASAWAR Curatorial Studios is a postgraduate study program, initiated and hosted by Goethe-Institut Tunesien.
 Since 2021, TASAWAR is expanding as a regional project thanks to the support of Goethe-Institut Rabat, Goethe-Institut Amman and Goethe-Institut Saudi Arabien.
-The one-year program is tailored to artists, curators, art mediators and cultural producers, researchers and writers on art who wish to integrate curatorial frameworks and activities into their practice.
+The one-year program is tailored to artists, curators, art mediators, and cultural producers, researchers, and writers on art who wish to integrate curatorial frameworks and activities into their practice.

-The international program comes with online and onsite parts.
-Biweekly online workshops, called the “studios”, are at the core of the program.
-They are embedded in a variety of off- and online co-working units.
-Participants are required to join the regular online studios and the onsite project units (3 times x 10 days / year) in Tunis.
+The international program englobes both online and onsite activities.
+Biweekly online workshops, called “studios”, are at the core of the program.
+They are embedded in a variety of off- and online co-working units as well as in a series of practice projects.

-The studios encompass lectures, discussions, and training with local and international experts on curatorial action.
-Through the studios, participants engage with a curriculum that focuses on transmitting key competencies for content- and concept-driven exhibition-making, as well as art mediation and audience development.
-The curriculum also aims to help participants develop competencies in analysis, debate, and critic of contemporary art exhibiton pratice.
+TASAWAR Curatorial Studios encompasses lectures, discussions, and trainings with local and international experts on curatorial action.
+Through the studios, participants engage with a curriculum that focuses on transmitting key competencies for content- and concept-driven exhibition-making, as well as skills in art mediation and audience development.
+The curriculum also aims to help participants develop competencies in analysis, debate, and critique of contemporary art exhibition practices.

 Integrated into the program is a collective research project on contemporary art in North Africa and Southwest Asia (SWANA).
-They are enmeshed in a program of activities such as visiting artists’ studios and ongoing exhibition projects or hosting informal lunch or dinner meetings for further networking.
+They are enmeshed in a program of activities such as studio visits, exhibition projects, networking events, and informal gatherings as in a coffee place or around a shared meal.

 The practice fields

-Part of the program are 3 collective practice projects and an optional individual or team project.
-The main pratice modules are an exhibition program with an adjunct program of debate and mediation, a conference and a publication.
+The program is built up around three collective practice projects and an optional individual or team project.
+The main practice modules are an exhibition program with an adjunct program of debate and mediation, a conference, and a publication.

-The entire process of the project is mirrored on the TASAWAR website that acts as an interactive meeting place.
-It is an online learning platform which comprises the profiles of both teachers and participants, lists the plans for each studio and related tasks, files program-specific and cultural activities in Tunisia, hosts a directory of upcoming curatorial projects, and links to the program’s social media channels.
+The entire process of the program is mirrored on the TASAWAR website which functions as an interactive meeting place.
+The online learning platform comprises the profiles of the program’s trainers and participants, lists the schedules and related tasks for each studio, shares program-specific references, hosts a directory of upcoming and past curatorial projects, and links to the program’s social media channels.

 The learning environment

-Jointly, the participants explore the regional art scene, discuss the conditions of contemporary art on the African continent, and ask about the links to Southwest Aisa, in addition to best-practice projects worldwide.
+Jointly, the participants explore the regional art scene, discuss the conditions of contemporary art on the African continent and Southwest Asia while exploring best-practice projects worldwide.

 Due to the international orientation of the study program, English is its main language.

 The tasks and tools

-Over the course of the study year, participants must conduct and document interviews, develop exhibition concepts and write curatorial statements, prepare lectures and experiment with art mediation.
-The program also includes essential project management tools from a spreadsheet for a budget-planning to the design of websites for the communication of a project.
+Over the course of the study year, participants must conduct and document interviews, develop exhibition concepts, write curatorial statements, prepare lectures and experiment with art mediation.
+The program also includes essential project management tools from creating spreadsheets for budget planning to communication and website design.

-TASAWAR Fellows are required to provide a minimum of 12 hours / week on research, study, and experimentation.
-During the practice projects the workload will rise to 40 hours / week.
+TASAWAR fellows are required to dedicate a minimum of 12 hours/week on research, study, and experimentation to the program.
+During the practice projects, the workload will rise to 40 hours/week.

-The entire TASAWAR Program comes as a grant, participants are required to cover the costs for infrastructre (computer / internet), travel and stay for the practice projects on their own.
-Any kind of funding application by the TASAWAR Fellows will be supported by the TASAWAR Team.
+The entire TASAWAR Program comes as a grant, participants are required to cover the costs for infrastructure (computer/internet), travel, and stay for the practice projects on their own.
+Any kind of independent funding application by TASAWAR participants will be supported by the TASAWAR team.

 The development of the program

-Internationally active as a curator, writer, and academic teacher, Bettina Pelz developed the concept and the program of TASAWAR.
+The internationally active curator, writer, and academic teacher, Bettina Pelz developed the concept and the program of TASAWAR.
 SFor more than 20 years, she is working worldwide on curatorial projects, since 2014 she has been working sucessfully in Tunisia.
-Her curatorial practice has a strong focus on art-in-context projects shaped the program’s concept.
+Her curatorial practice has a strong focus on art-in-context projects, a quality that has shaped the program’s concept.
 In the hands of Emily Sarsam from the Goethe-Institut Tunesien, the idea turned into a program.
 Since 2020, Salma Kossemtini is the program’s coordinator.
 She cares for the flow of information, organizes the co-working sessions, and cares for the well-being of the TASAWAR Fellows.